 Now we have your calorie intake, what do we eat to get it?

 I am going to talk about macros here, and assume you know about macro guided flexible dieting.
-Your macros actually aren’t going to look all to different to usual, but you’re going to need to prioritise some things, to keep you health and performing at your best.
+Your macros actually aren’t going to look all too different to usual, but you’re going to need to prioritise some things, to keep your health and performing at your best.
 This is because we know protein and fat are essential for our body, so we set those first, the rest then comes from carbs.

 1.]
 Setting protein

 There has been a lot of chat about protein, some saying we need to set it high, others claiming it’s not all that important.
 Now when we boil it down there is a very simple rule that I like to follow, which works for 90% of people; the 1g of protein per pound rule.
 Yup, it’s that simple and will cover most bases.